MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-manage-images-retail-mpos.md

 > [!NOTE]
 > After category image association, you must publish the channel and run the Channel job to help guarantee that the changes are published to the channel database.

-## Setting up images to appear in offline mode for Store Commerce
+## Set up images to appear in offline mode for Store Commerce

 Store Commerce can run in online mode (when Store Commerce is connected to Commerce Scale Unit) or offline mode (when there is no Commerce Scale Unit or network connectivity, and transactions are stored in a local offline database).
 When Store Commerce runs in offline mode, it can't get images from the external image server to display from Commerce Scale Unit, because connectivity has been lost.
 However, you can still set up images so that they are shown when Store Commerce runs in offline mode.